 The occasion of this his marriage was as follows.—There was one Simon, a citizen of Jerusalem, the son of one Boethus, a citizen of Alexandria, and a priest of great note there: this man had a daughter, who was esteemed the most beautiful woman of this time…and when (Herod) saw the damsel, he was smitten with her beauty, yet did he entirely reject the thoughts of using his authority to abuse her…so he thought it best to take the damsel to wife.
 And while Simon was of a dignity too inferior to be allied to him, but still too considerable to be despised, he governed his inclinations after the most prudent manner, by augmenting the dignity of the family, and making them more honourable; so he immediately deprived Jesus the son of Phabet of the high-priesthood, and conferred that dignity on Simon, and so joined in affinity with him [by marrying his daughter].
 Antiquities of the Jews XV.IX.3.

 Beautiful as the other Mariamne may have been, the above passage is pure propaganda.
 Herod married the “damsel” to ally himself with the other path to power in Israel—the High Priesthood.
-Just as he tried to bring in a Babylonia priest earlier so he could have the High Priest under his thumb, this time he brings in one descended from the priests in Egypt.
+Just as he tried to bring in a Babylonia priest earlier to keep from making Mariamne’s brother a Hasmonean High Priest, this time he brought in one descended from the priests in Egypt.
 He could not be the High Priest, he knew that (even David hadn’t been a High Priest), but he could make a marriage alliance with a priest who wanted to be the High Priest bad enough to marry his daughter to Herod the Idumaean.